-Data supplied to the CMI must not contain personal details whereby any life insured (or policyholder) can be identified, other than a policy number or other internal identifier which permits ready identification of a record should a query or the need for correction arise.
+It is necessary that the data contains a policy number or other internal identifier which permits ready identification of a record should a query or the need for correction arise.
 The policy number or internal identifier must not change from one submission to the next as it will be used to validate the data submitted against data submitted previously.
 Beyond this the policy identifier is not used and does not appear in any published results or communication, other than between the CMI and the office concerned.